Lateefut/printf/README.md

 This is the Repository descriptive of the Project contains incrementation of our printf function.

 For this project we wrote own `printf` function.
-It is the first group project for ALX Software Engineering program @Holberton School.
+It is the first group project for ALX Software Engineering program .
 Our version of `printf` currently handles the following conversion specifiers:

 | Symbol | Operation |
 |--|--|